matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Notes:
  - Giving the event ID rather than user ID/room ID combo because mutliple users can invite the same user into the same room.
+ - Rejecting an invite results in the ``m.room.member`` state event being DELETEd for that user.

 Deleting a state event
 ~~~~~~~~~~~~~~~~~~~~~~